 When and where are games and practices usually scheduled?

-Our In-house programs (Mighty Mites, Girls 8U and Mites) typically skate for an hour every Saturday and Sunday, November through March.
+The In-house programs (Mighty Mite/Girls 6U, Girls 8U and Mites) typically skate for an hour every Saturday and Sunday, November through March.
 On average, players will have one game out of every 4-6 ice times, depending on level.

 Most practices and games are at Parade Ice Garden, however, team teams may also skate at the University of Minnesota (Ridder/Mariucci) Northeast Ice Arena, Richfield Ice Arena, and other surrounding ice arenas on occasion.
 Teams may also utilize outdoor ice at local parks in addition to the weekend indoor ice, if available.